NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Introduction

 \section{Introduction}

 Database systems are increasingly embracing machine learning (ML) techniques in their design.
 Key database components, such as query optimizers, indexes, and concurrency control (CC), are being upgraded with ML models to boost performance.
-For example, learned query optimizers~\cite{DBLP:journals/pvldb/ZhuCDCPWZ23,DBLP:conf/sigmod/MarcusNMTAK21} treat query optimization as an ML problem to obtain more efficient query plans.
-Learned indexes~\cite{DBLP:conf/sigmod/DingMYWDLZCGKLK20,DBLP:conf/sigmod/KraskaBCDP18} replace traditional index structures with ML models that predict the positions of query keys, enabling faster key search.
-Similarly, learned CC algorithms~\cite{DBLP:conf/osdi/WangDWCW0021} predict optimal CC actions (\emph{e.g.}, locking strategies and blocking timeouts) for different operations to improve transaction throughput.
+For example, learned query optimizers~\cite{DBLP:journals/pvldb/ZhuCDCPWZ23,DBLP:conf/sigmod/MarcusNMTAK21,DBLP:journals/pvldb/YuC0L22,DBLP:conf/sigmod/YangC0MLS22,DBLP:journals/pvldb/MarcusNMZAKPT19} treat query optimization as an ML problem to obtain more efficient query plans.
+Learned indexes~\cite{DBLP:conf/sigmod/DingMYWDLZCGKLK20,DBLP:conf/sigmod/KraskaBCDP18,DBLP:journals/pvldb/WuZCCWX21,DBLP:conf/ppopp/TangWDHWWC20} leverage ML models to predict the positions of query keys, enabling faster key lookups than traditional indexes.
+Similarly, learned CC algorithms~\cite{DBLP:conf/osdi/WangDWCW0021} predict optimal CC actions (\emph{e.g.}, locking strategies and blocking timeouts) for concurrent reads and writes to improve transaction throughput.

 One major challenge faced by learned database components is the dynamic nature of databases, commonly referred to as \emph{data and workload drift}~\cite{DBLP:journals/pacmmod/KurmanjiTT24,DBLP:journals/pacmmod/KurmanjiT23,DBLP:journals/pacmmod/WuI24}.
-Specifically, the data stored in databases constantly changes over time due to inserts, updates, and deletions, while workloads also evolve, with drift in query patterns~\cite{DBLP:conf/sigmod/GuoWYY21} and query/transaction arrival rates~\cite{DBLP:conf/sigmod/LinTLCW21}.
-In contrast, ML models typically derive insights from static datasets, and this fundamental difference between the paradigms of databases and ML can cause learned database components to be ineffective and outdated in the face of data and workload drift.
-For instance, as data is updated over time, learned query optimizers may lose precision because the knowledge they initially learned for generating query plans becomes obsolete.
-Similarly, learned CC algorithms may choose actions that were once optimal but no longer suit the current workload with drifted transaction arrival rates.
+Specifically, the data stored in databases constantly changes over time due to inserts, updates, and deletions, while workloads also evolve, with drift in query patterns~\cite{DBLP:journals/pvldb/NegiWKTMMKA23,DBLP:journals/pacmmod/WuI24} and query/transaction arrival rates~\cite{DBLP:conf/sigmod/LinTLCW21,DBLP:journals/pvldb/RenenL23,DBLP:journals/pvldb/RenenHPVDNLSKK24}.
+In contrast, ML models typically derive insights from static datasets.
+This fundamental difference between the paradigms of databases and ML can cause learned database components to be ineffective and outdated in the face of data and workload drift.
+For instance, as data is updated over time, learned query optimizers may lose precision because the knowledge they initially learned for generating query plans becomes obsolete~\cite{DBLP:journals/pvldb/LehmannSS24,DBLP:journals/pvldb/LiWZDZ023}.
+Likewise, learned CC algorithms may choose actions that were once optimal but no longer suit the current workload with drifted transaction arrival rates~\cite{DBLP:conf/osdi/WangDWCW0021}.